 All of those factors contribute to a vibrant culinary and accommodations sector that, from 2011 to 2015 alone, added, on average, more than 1,600 job openings per year in southwest Alabama.*** And you also can't overlook the fact that residents and tourists alike enjoy getting pampered by Mobile's professional cosmetologists, especially in anticipation of some of the city's many fun events and memorable activities.

 4. Business and Technology Support

 The business climate in Mobile is very strong.
 In fact, it has even attracted investment by scores of companies from over 20 different foreign countries.
 And the technology sector is just as robust.
-In 2013, it supported more than 5,800 jobs in the city's metro area.** Plus, from 2012 to 2022, many new openings are expected each year for technology professionals in the general region.
-For instance, computer network support specialists may experience employment growth of 27.5 percent.
-And software developers could experience about 20 additional job openings per year, on average.****
+It supports more than 5,500 jobs in the city's metro area.** Plus, from 2014 to 2024, many new openings are expected each year for technology professionals in the general region.
+For instance, computer network support specialists may experience employment growth of 16.8 percent.
+And software developers could experience about 15 additional job openings per year, on average.***